antojoseph/pyAndriller/README.md

 # SUMMARY

-Andriller is a multi-platform forensic tool, that performs read-only, forensically sound, non-destructive acquisition from (rooted) Android devices.
+Andriller is a multi-platform forensic tool, that performs read-only, forensically sound, non-destructive acquisition from Android devices.
 The executable is run from a terminal or by executing directly; it produces premilinary results in the terminal window, and a report in a HTML format.

 # DISCLAIMER